 \subsection{Analysis of Eye Movements in Cognitive Science}

 A study of eye movements has been explored extensively over the past five decades~\cite{Yarbus1967}.
 Early studies historically identified two primary components of eye movements: \textit{saccades}, which rapidly redirect the gaze toward visual information, and \textit{fixations}, which stabilize the gaze to extract that information.
 Later studies identified that task instructions play a critical role in determining when and where fixations occur~\cite{TURANO2003333}.
 Fixations tend to be directed toward task-relevant cues that optimize task performance regarding spatial and temporal demands rather than the most visually salient features~\cite{HAYHOE2005188, Land1999TheRole}.
-Approximately one-third of object fixations support four key monitoring functions: \textit{locating} upcoming objects, \textit{guiding} hand movement, \textit{aligning} objects, and \textit{checking} states~\cite{Land1999TheRole}.
+Approximately one-third of object fixations support four key monitoring functions: \textit{locating} upcoming objects, \textit{directing} hand movement, \textit{guiding} object-to-object alignment, and \textit{checking} states~\cite{Land1999TheRole}.
 Interestingly, while specific cognitive events can elicit certain fixations, the fixations themselves do not uniquely determine the underlying cognitive events~\cite{HAYHOE2005188}.
 This suggests that fixations provide spatiotemporal coordinates of task-relevant cues but do not directly provide particular information being extracted.

 Previous eye movement studies in cognitive science have primarily focused on natural human embodiment and visual condition scenarios.
-In contrast, our study investigates gaze behavior using a range of demonstration devices that emulate a robot's embodiment and visual condition, providing novel insights that are directly applicable to imitation learning.
+In contrast, our study investigates gaze behavior using a range of demonstration devices that emulate a robot’s embodiment and visual condition.
+This setup provides novel insights that are highly relevant to imitation learning.